drmfinlay/pyjsgf/README.md

 # pyjsgf
 [![Build Status](https://travis-ci.org/Danesprite/pyjsgf.svg?branch=master)](https://travis-ci.org/Danesprite/pyjsgf)

-JSpeech Grammar Format (JSGF) compiler, matcher and parser for Python.
+JSpeech Grammar Format (JSGF) compiler, matcher and parser package for Python.

 JSGF is a format used to textually represent grammars for speech recognition engines.
 You can read the JSGF specification [here](https://www.w3.org/TR/jsgf/).

-Pyjsgf can be used to construct JSGF rules and grammars, compile them into strings or files, and find grammar rules that match speech hypothesis strings.
+pyjsgf can be used to construct JSGF rules and grammars, compile them into strings or files, and find grammar rules that match speech hypothesis strings.
 Matching speech strings to tags is also supported.
 There are also parsers for grammars, rules and rule expansions.

-Pyjsgf has been written and tested for Python 2.7 and Python 3.5.
+pyjsgf has been written and tested for Python 2.7 and Python 3.5.

 ## Installation
 Clone or download this repository and run the following: